Generic Name: sirolimus (sih RO lim us)

 redness, oozing, or slow healing of a skin wound;

-sudden chest pain or discomfort, new or worsening cough, feeling short of breath;
+sudden chest pain or discomfort, cough, feeling short of breath;

-signs of infection--fever, chills, painful mouth sores, skin sores, cold or flu symptoms, night sweats, weight loss;
+signs of infection--fever, chills, painful mouth sores, skin sores, cold or flu symptoms, pain or burning when you urinate; or

 Common side effects may include: